BlackBoxVision/react-native-mercadopago-px/README.md

 ## Use case

-You're using react-native for building an app, and you need to integrate MercadoPago checkout in your app.
+You're using RN for building an app, and you need to integrate MercadoPago checkout in your app.

 ## Example Usage